 - Remove the wheel and the brake pads.
-Clean the pistons and surrounding area, set the brake lever so that it is parallel to the ground, and remove the reservoir tank cover. - 2.
-Push the piston back in straight, without bending it.
+Clean the pistons and surrounding area, set the brake lever so that it is parallel to the ground, and remove the reservoir tank cover. - Push the piston back in straight, without bending it.
 Note that some oil may overflow from the reservoir tank at this time. - 3.
-Install the brake pads and the pad spacers (B) (red). - 4.
+Install the brake pads and the pad spacers. - 4.
 Depress the brake lever as far as it will go, and then operate it several more times so that the two pistons all move to their initial positions. - 5.
-Remove the pad spacers, install the wheel, and then check that there is no interference between the rotor and the caliper.
-If they are touching, adjust while referring to "Installation of the caliper". - 6.
+Remove the pad spacers, install the wheel, and then check that there is no interference between rotor and the calipers.
+If they are touching, adjust using shims. - 6.
 After checking the oil level, replace the reservoir tank cover. - 7.
 Return the brake lever to its original position.